 The tributary area of any single non-conforming treatment control measure is three (3) acres or less.

-Collectively, the Permittees approve no more than ten (10) non-conforming treatment control measures in total in each county within the Santa Ana Region during the term of this Order.
+Collectively, the Permittees approve no more than two-percent (2%) of each county’s total WQMP approvals with non-conforming treatment control measures in total in each county within the Santa Ana Region during the term of this Order.

+A Permittee may request approval from the Executive Officer to exceed the limitation in subsection VIII.F.1.c under exceptional circumstances.
+The request must demonstrate infeasibility of compliance with the cap and that the proposed measure will achieve comparable performance.
+The Executive Officer may approve, conditionally approve, or deny the request.

 Each non-conforming treatment control measure must be subject to a performance monitoring plan designed and carried out to substantiate the expected performance of the facility using published and recognized protocols.
 The results must be evaluated by a qualified independent third party.

 The results of the performance monitoring plan must be submitted to the Executive Officer if the responsible Permittee concludes that the expected performance of the facility is similar or better as compared to the most similar conforming treatment control measure.